 For further information on study strategy.

 Learn and practice a variety of relaxation, mindfulness, meditation and visualisation techniques to help reduce stress and anxiety.
 Regular attendance recommended.

 This is a supportive group where you can meet others affected by bipolar.

 Pre-booking is essential for the following groups and this can be done using our online booking form.
 Attendance is required at all of the sessions.
-Booking for these groups will be open from Monday 13th June 2016.
+Booking for these groups is now open.

 Tuesdays 5.00 – 6.00pm, 6 weeks (September 6, 13, 20, 27 & October 4, 11), Hampton House

 This group offers a safe space for people to help each other talk through their experiences and challenges as post graduates.
 It will be co-facilitated by two counsellors working in the Student Counselling Service.
 Attendance is required at all 6 sessions.
 Pre-booking is essential.

 Wednesdays 4.30 – 6.00pm, 4 weeks (July 20, 27, August 3, 10), Room 1, 3rd Floor, Hampton House.